wing5wong/artisan-whs-static/source/_news/2020-02-02_aramoho-whanganui-rowers-star-at-the-north-island-club-champs-on-lake-karapiro.md

 **Fellow AWRC competitors Georgina Ross, Messina Su'a, Perris Ross, Nikita McCarten and Sarah Thomas (cox) finished third in their U16 girls coxed quad A Final, while Victoria Soutar, Lana O'Connor, Hannah Palmer, Portia Easterbrooke and coxswain Lillie Taylor won their novice women coxed quad B Final, while Mikayla Manville** and Kathryn Fleming **combined to finish second in their U18 girls double scull B final.**

 **James Clear and Jordan Manville won the boys under-17 double sculls B final, while Manville also won the men's intermediate single sculls B final.
-Clear and Manville also combined with John Turner, Joseph Barritt an cox Campbell Monk to place third in the under-17 coxed quad A final.**
+Clear and Manville also combined with John Turner, Joseph Barritt and cox Campbell Monk to place third in the under-17 coxed quad A final.**

 Best of the Whanganui Collegiate Club rowers was the girls under-15 coxed four of Samantha Hayes, Gretel Murphy, Emily McKinlay, Annabel Symes and cox Bridget Jones Long who ran second in their A final, while Phoebe Collier and Charlotte McKinlay paired up to finish third in the girls U18 double sculls A final.